Skip to main content

 As biomaterial engineering continues to evolve, scaffold systems are transitioning from passive structural frameworks into active biological regulators that participate directly in tissue development processes.
 This transformation enhances adaptability, improves precision control over cellular behavior, and significantly increases the functional realism of engineered tissues across a wide range of regenerative and biomedical applications.

-Multiscale Biological Integration in Engineered Tissue Systems
+Multiscale Biological Integration in Tissue Engineering Systems

 Advanced engineered tissue systems rely on hierarchical coordination mechanisms that connect molecular activity, cellular communication, and macroscopic tissue organization into a unified functional architecture.
 This integration ensures that localized biochemical changes are translated into coordinated structural and physiological responses across the entire engineered construct, improving stability and functional realism under dynamic biological conditions.